Why you’re putting up walls to protect yourself in your relationship

 However, unresolved trauma will make you believe that these dips mean SO much more.
 You’ll feel threatened and overreact.
 You’ll spend most of your days wondering if your partner is right for you or not.
 You may sabotage a normal, healthy relationship.
 Possibly the best one you’ve ever had.

-Even alternative approaches, such as EMDR and Brain Mapping, are often not enough to fully heal from the physical body or the nervous system.
+The latest trauma research shows that cognitive-based therapies cannot fully access trauma stored in the non-verbal brain and body.
+Even alternative approaches, such as EMDR and Brain-Mapping, are often not enough to fully heal trauma from the physical body or nervous system.

-This makes trauma healing a very frustrating journey for so many people.
-They often blame themselves for being “un-healable” and decide that they’re broken.
+This makes trauma healing a very frustrating journey for many people.
+They end up feeling stuck, even after spending decades of therapy and gaining so much self-awareness.

-Every human being is 100% neurophysiologically capable of healing in a way that truly lasts, because we all have wiring and neural pathways that can be rewired from fear and overprotection, to love and openness.
+Every human being is 100% neurophysiologically capable of healing deeply & wholly, because we all have neural pathways that can be rewired from fear and overprotection to love, joy, and openness.